 A cohort system of study operates on the principle that groups of people who share a common goal or experience are better able to learn and to finish a course of study within a defined period.
 Building on that principle, the system of study employed by the DMin Program at Mid-America Baptist Theological Seminary consists of a “modified cohort system” designed to take three years to finish, with a five-year maximum.

-The modified cohort system will operate as follows: Prior to entry into the Program, every student must take Graduate Research & Writing (GRW offered in January and June).
-Upon satisfactory completion of the GRW course and all the prerequisites required for admission, the student will receive an acceptance letter and will begin seminar work in September of the same year.
-From that point on, the student will follow the prescribed curriculum according to one of the five specializations: Pastoral Ministry, Expository Preaching, Biblical Counseling, Missions, Christian Education.
+The modified cohort system will operate as follows: Upon satisfactory completion of all the prerequisities required for admission, the student will receive notification and will begin seminar work in September of the same year.
+From that point on, the student will follow the prescribed curriculum according to one of the six specializations: Pastoral Ministry, Expository Preaching, church revitalization,biblical counseling, missions, or Christian Education.

 Cohort System Advantages